Commercial Fleet Financing Tampa, FL

 Business Fleet Financing: What Fleet Managers Need

-When choose to finance your fleet, it’s important you are prepared.
-For business seeking an auto loan for their fleets, there are a few pieces of important information necessary to ensure the loan process goes smoothly.
+When choosing to finance your fleet, it’s important you are prepared.
+For businesses seeking an auto loan for their fleets, there are a few pieces of important information necessary to ensure the loan process goes smoothly.
 Of course, you’ll need basic contact information about your business, but business and commercial fleet financing may also require the following information:

 - List of all key owners (owners with 20% ownership in business)

 - Tax ID number

 Many times, lenders will also require additional information about the vehicles you plan to finance and background information about the owner of the company.

 For businesses looking for an alternative to commercial fleet financing, there are commercial leasing options in Tampa FL.
 Both closed-end and open-end leases provide their own sets of benefits that our dedicated fleet specialists can help you fully understand.

 In short, closed-end leases are also referred to as “walk-away leases” since they are structured to allow lessees to return their vehicles at the conclusion of the agreement.
 As a business owner, you will receive money based on the residual value of the vehicles, which can be used as equity toward a new lease.
 That said, there are often mileage limits on closed-ended leases.

 Open-ended leases are less structured in terms of the lease’s conclusion.
 At the beginning of an open-ended lease, the Ford Fleet and the leasing business will agree upon an estimated residual value of the vehicles.
 Depending on the condition of the vehicles over the life of the lease, that residual value may be higher or lower than that original estimate, meaning either the dealership or the leasing company will have to pay the difference to the other entity.